khorunzhaviktoriia/war-events-predictor-saas/README.md

 python runners/retrain_top_model.py
 ```

-The retraining script trains a new model, compares it with the current production model, and replaces the production model only if the new one is not worse according to the selected validation logic.
+The retraining script trains a new model, compares it with the current production model, and replaces the production model only if the new one is not worse.

 ## Runtime Pipeline